Shake, Rattle & Roll V: "Maligno"

 In an act of desperation, Laurie decides to ask for the man's help.
-She finds him at the same tree he was at last night and he tells her to follow him to a healer.
-While traveling through the woods, Laurie asks for the man's name, guessing that it's Victor, which is right.
+She finds him at the same tree he was at during the previous night.
+He tells her to follow him to a healer.
+While traveling through the woods, Laurie asks for the man's name, correctly guessing that the name is Victor.
 When they arrive at a house in the woods, they go inside.
 Victor tells her about his home and that they should rest before talking about Nicky.
 Laurie, suspicious, turns down his offer to live in the house.
 Victor insists that they should stay and eat, giving Laurie a grape.
-Laurie refuses and escapes, much to Victor's dismay, and turns into his real self.
+Laurie refuses and escapes, much to Victor's dismay.
+He then turns into his real form.

 When Laurie arrives back home, Aling Basyon tells her that it's Victor who caused Nicky's illness because he wants to take Laurie away.
-He appears as Laurie's wants in her life to take her away and that everything Laurie sees is fake.
-Aling Basyon decides to guide Laurie into a cave, full of the remains of Victor's victims, and warns Laurie to be cautious of him.
-At nighttime, Aling Basyon tries to help Nicky again, only to find that critters are living inside him and that his condition is getting worse.
+He appears in appealing form to Laurie, in order to take her away.
+Aling warns that everything Laurie sees is fake.
+However, Victor is an immortal being who outlives those he has been with, as seen when Aling Basyon guides Laurie into a cave filled with the bones of Victor's victims.
+He warns Laurie to be cautious of him.
+At night, Aling Basyon tries to help Nicky again, only to find that critters are living inside him and that his condition is getting worse.

-During this, all of them hear Victor's whispers, so Laurie decides to stop him once and for all.
+During this, all of them hear Victor's whispers.
+In response, Laurie decides to stop him once and for all.
 When Laurie decides to call Victor's name, she is suddenly transported into his house.
 Victor tells her that Nicky will only go back to normal if Laurie decides to live with him forever.
-Laurie refuses and will only agree if Victor will show his true self, which he does in desperation.
-As the wind grows stronger by Victor's power, trees come crashing down to hurt Laurie.
-When he realizes what he's doing, he decides to stop and tells Laurie to go back to Nicky because he can't stand to hurt her any longer.
+Laurie refuses and to hurt her any longer.